benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/syntax.md

 **Conjunctions** connect syntax nodes (phrases and sentences) as peers — i.e. without subordinating one node to the other.
 Conjunctions include such useful words as "and", "or", "while", "because", "so", and so on.

+**Particles** nominalize an entire sentence in various ways.

 Of these parts of speech, nouns and verbs are "open classes," meaning that speakers of a language innovate and borrow new ones all the time.
-Determiners, pronouns, and conjunctions are "closed classes."
+Determiners, pronouns, conjunctions, and particles are "closed classes."
 Innovation in these parts of speech should happen very rarely.

-OGTRTA aims to provide languages with a complete set of determiners, pronouns, and conjunctions at the outset, so the only part of the lexicon you will need to design yourself is the nouns and verbs.
+OGTRTA aims to provide languages with a complete set of determiners, pronouns, conjunctions, and particles at the outset, so the only part of the lexicon you will need to design yourself is the nouns and verbs.
 OGTRTA also provides a framework for designing preposition-like verbs.

 ### Word order